Fibre - what's the low-down?

 How much fibre do you need?

-The minimum daily requirement is 28gm for women and 38gm for men (many people eat less than 20gm)!
+The recommended daily intake is 28 g for women and 38 g for men (many people consume less than 20 g per day).

 To give you an idea, here are some common food sources and approx how much fibre they contain: